wp-plugins/member-access/readme.txt

 == Changelog ==

-= 0.1 =
-* Initial Release.

-= 0.1.1 =
-* Code still includes use of 'self' keyword
-* Call to a member function query() on a non-object

-= 0.1.2 =
+= 1.1.4 =
+* Reverse order of changelog entries.
-* Settings link on plugin page doesn't display
+* Fix "Settings" link on plugins page.
-* Object overloading does not work by default in PHP4

-= 0.1.3 =
-* Plugin still broken for some PHP4 installations

-= 0.1.4 =
-* Implemented i18n hooks and added default messages.pot for translators.
-* Fixed problem with quick-edit nuking per-post plugin settings.
-* Validated for use with WordPress 2.7
+* Tested up to WordPress v3.2.1

-= 1.0 =
+= 1.1.3 =
-* Added uninstall functionality
+* Added Danish translation from Jakob Smith
+* Fix localization issue preventing use of configured WP_LANG language
+* Move settings option from "Plugins" to "Settings" menu in admin panel
+* Replace use of deprecated wp_specialchars with esc_html
-* Validated for use with WordPress 2.7.1
+* Replace use of deprecated attribute_escape with esc_attr

-= 1.1 =
+= 1.1.2 =
-* Added German translation by [Felix Triller](http://felixtriller.de/ "Felix Triller")
+* Verified compatibility with WordPress 3.0

 = 1.1.1 =
 * Tested to WordPress v2.8.4